Crimson Light Polished Wood

 Description

-Leonora, an English school teacher, has relocated to Melbourne and falls in love with Margaret, a fellow female teacher who three years later dies of cancer.
+Leonora, a British teacher, has relocated to Melbourne and falls in love with Margaret, a fellow female teacher who three years later dies of cancer.
 While still grieving for Margaret, Leonora meets and befriends Anna, the Polish woman who lives next door.
-Leonora becomes increasingly involved with Anna and her family and has a strong influence on Anna’s daughter Lydia, introducing her to literature and art.

 Monica Raszewski is Melbourne-based novelist and playwright.
 Her first novel, The Archaeology of a Dream City, was published in 2021 by Balestier Press(U.K.) and was shortlisted in the NSW Premiers’ Literary Awards (New Writing) in 2022.
 Monica has had short stories published in literary journals including Overland, Meanjin and Southerly and several plays produced in Melbourne and in Sydney.
 Her radio plays, Forest and Ghost Words, were produced by the Australian Broadcasting Corporation and broadcast nationally.